honeycombio/opentelemetry-collector-symbolicator/README.md

           prefix: source-maps
 ```

+#### Authentication
+We use the standard [aws-sdk-go-v2](https://github.com/aws/aws-sdk-go-v2) library for interacting with S3.
+It automatically loads the [relevant environment variables](https://docs.aws.amazon.com/sdkref/latest/guide/environment-variables.html) for interacting with AWS S3 with a particular IAM role.
+To use a private S3 bucket, set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, and the collector will do the rest.

 #### How does the S3 store source the files?

 Each line of the stack trace includes the URL of the file it originated from.